Skip to main content

 City history: Hobart Rivulet Walk

 Beanies on: we’re off on a 5.4km return city walk with a difference.
-Set your sights on kunanyi / Mount Wellington and follow the freshwater rivulet that supplied 19th-century Hobart.
-Stop at the sombre UNESCO World Heritage-listed Cascades Female Factory convict site in South Hobart; the colder the day, the more you feel for the women and children who were incarcerated here between 1825-56.
+Set your sights on kunanyi / Mount Wellington and follow the freshwater rivulet that once supplied 19th-century Hobart.
+Stop at the sombre UNESCO World Heritage-listed Cascades Female Factory convict site in South Hobart; the colder the day, the more you feel for the women and children who were incarcerated here between 1825–56.
 Continue to the warmth of the historical Cascade Brewery (1824) for a tour and a pint of Hobart’s signature brew.

 A young couple stand on the boardwalks on the edge of a coastal cliff looking out over water to a point on the horizon.